The Micro Museum

 And for the 2017 season there will be a themed games event every month.

-The Micro Museum is a Winner of a Pride In Thanet Tourism Award and Trip Advisor Certificate of Excellence
+The Micro Museum is winner of the Pride in Thanet Tourism Award 2015 and Highly Commended Certificate 2016 and Trip Advisor Certificates of Excellence 2016 and 2017.

 Adult £4, Child £3, Family ticket £8*